propagating/IronmanSaveBackup/README.md

 Note: To restore a deleted save, you may need to restart XCOM2/WotC before it shows up

 ## Compatibility
+Currently, this is Windows only, supproting everything from Windows 7SP1 forward.
+OSX Sierra and Linux support are on the radar, but no definitive date as of yet.

 This will work on any XOCM2/WotC Ironman Save.
-It will not work on EU/EW, but I'm exploring a way to backup those as well.
 It works with any and all mods.
-This tool could be extneded to work with any game that has Ironman Capability, but that's a future project.
+This tool could be extended to work with any game that has Ironman Capability, but that's a future project.
+It will not work on EU/EW, but I'm exploring those saves a bit as well.
+Right now, the hard part is differentiating Ironman saves from normal saves for EU/EW.

 ## History
 This project is designed to be a tool for creating automatic backups, and restoring those backups, of Ironman save games.